 Drill pipes will generally be inspected and classified before a new drilling contract is started.
 The operating company would require that the drilling contractor provide proof of inspection and classification of the drill string as part of the drilling contract.
 In general, only new or premium drill pipes would be acceptable for drilling in the North Sea.

 Brief Of Drill Pipe Inspections to be performed:

 Visual: Visual examination of connections, shoulders, and tool joints and profile checks of threads, measurement of box swell

-Dimensional 1: Measurement or Go-No-Go gauging of box OD, pin ID, shoulder width, tong space, box counterbore.
+Dimensional 1: Measurement or Go-No-Go gauging of box OD, pin ID, shoulder width, tong space, and box counterbore.

 Drill Pipe Tube,